pranayga/expl0ring_V8/docs/taint_tracking_stroucki.md

  }
 ```

 Here, WriteTaint is defined which allows the embedder to write new taint data to the V8 string object.
-Each cracter has it's only taint data.
+Each character has it's only tainted data.
 This function digs out the handler to the string and then calls out taint-tracking logic in ` src/taint_tracking.h` to mark the taints appropriately.
 ```diff
 +void String::WriteTaint(uint8_t* buffer,